Sávio Andres

 The following video by Filipe Deschamps explains how BrasilAPI was conceived:

-The library aims to further simplify the connection between the The endpoint is provided by the BrasilAPI system and uses the Java programming language.
-For example, if you need to obtain information about a company whose CNPJ (Brazilian tax ID) is "06.990.590/0001-23", simply access the endpoint https://brasilapi.com.br/api/cnpj/v1/06990590000123.
+The library aims to further simplify the connection between the endpoint provided by the BrasilAPI system and the Java programming language.
+For example, let's say you need to obtain information about a company whose CNPJ (Brazilian tax ID) is "06.990.590/0001-23".
+To do this, simply access the endpoint https://brasilapi.com.br/api/cnpj/v1/06990590000123.
 This will give you the company's data in JSON format.
-This is where the BrasilAPI-Java library comes in.
-With it, you simply provide the CNPJ (Brazilian company tax ID) to the static method of the BrasilAPI class and receive the CNPJ object with all attributes populated, like this:
+That's where the BrasilAPI-Java library comes in.
+With it, you simply provide the CNPJ to the static method of the BrasilAPI class and receive the CNPJ object with all attributes populated, like this:

 CNPJ cnpj = BrasilAPI.cnpj("06.990.590/0001-23");